exercism/julia/README.md

     ]
   },
 ```
-2. If the file is *not* meant to be visible to the student, use `auxiliary`:
+2. If the file is *not* meant to be visible to the student (e.g. [Cater Waiter](https://github.com/exercism/julia/tree/main/exercises/concept/cater-waiter)), use `auxiliary`:
 ```json
   "files": {
     "solution": [